How Oto is Treating Tinnitus in Veterans

 We’re partnering with the UK Veterans Hearing Foundation to provide support for tinnitus in veterans.

-Their funding will allow any veteran to access the comprehensive tinnitus solution provided by Oto’s app.
+Their funding will allow any veteran to access the research-backed tinnitus management program provided by Oto’s app.

 Tinnitus in veterans